seanhaydongriffin/PB-LiquidFun-C/README.md

 This will include both the base LiquidFun library and extension library.

-The following block of code establishes the LiquidFun and Box2D environment (including the world, bodies, textures, fixtures, joints, particle systems and groups).
+The following block of code establishes the LiquidFun and Box2D environment.
 The Box2D world is created with a downwards gravity of 10 meters per second.
+All physics objects (including the world, bodies, textures, fixtures, joints, particle systems and groups) are loaded from the default JSON files (pre-existing in the **data** folder), which define their properties (such as initial positions, velocities, shape, densities, friction, masks, vertices and so forth).

 ```
 b2World_CreateEx(0.0, -10.0)